vimc/montagu-api/spec/spec.md

 * `set_id:` The unique ID of the coverage set the line is from
 * `set_order`: The order that this set has within the scenario.
 Coverage data is applied in this order, and it matches the order of the coverage sets in the metadata above

+### Onetime Link
+A client may make a GET request to `/modelling-groups/{modelling-group-id}/responsibilities/{touchstone-id}/{scenario-id}/coverage/get_onetime_link/`.
+This endpoint requires the same permissions as getting the coverage directly.
+It returns a onetime token that can be used to get the coverage data in CSV format without authentication.
+See [Onetime Link](onetime-link-spec.md).

 ## POST /modelling-groups/{modelling-group-id}/actions/associate_responsibility
 Adds or removes a responsibility for a given modelling group, scenario, and touchstone.